-- Residential Star Rating: This assessment method allows trading of elements to achieve compliance.
+- Residential Star Rating: This assessment method allows trading of elements to achieve compliance which can lower total construction costs.
 It depends on whether the building is a Class 1 (House) or Class 2 (Units) and if it has a complying Outdoor Living Area with or without a ceiling fan (please indicate any fans on the plans).
 Reduced wall insulation for masonry walls is usually possible for Thermal Calculation Assessments.
 For more details see the Queensland Development Code MP4.1.
 We use BERS Pro software for assessing residences by the Star Rating method.

 - Residential DtS: Each building element (roof/ceiling, walls, floor & glazing) must comply separately, which when combined are “Deemed to Satisfy” the Code’s Performance Requirement.
 Very little trading between elements is allowed with restricted options.
+In some limited cases this option can be cheaper or better, but generally we recommend a full Star Rating assessment.
 DtS assessments are not available for Class 2 (Units) and Class 4 part buildings.

 - BASIX Thermal Comfort: This assessment method only applies for residential buildings (Houses and Units) in NSW.
 The Assessment method must follow the BASIX Protocol.

 - Multiple Types: Please select this option if your project contains more than one Assessment method.
-For example, Class 2 units above commercial areas would be assessed with Residential Star Ratings & JV3 for the commercial part.
+For example, Class 2 units above commercial areas would be assessed with Residential Star Ratings for the units & JV3 for the commercial parts.

 Select what glass Type & Frame your building will have.
 If you know it, you can write down the AFRC performance values (glass only) U-value & Solar Heat Gain Coefficient (available from your glass manufacturer), or you can specify the glazing product details.
 The more accurate information here, the better.
 Use the notes if performance glazing is proposed.
-If the AFRC values are glass+frames (window or total system) please make a note.
+If the AFRC values are glass+frames (window or total system) please note this down for us.

 What will the external walls & wall frames be made out of?
 What colour will they be (e.g. paint brand and colour name)?
 To help with Solar Absorptance we have referenced typical colours for comparison.
 If the colour is undecided then select from Very-light (off white, zincalume), Light (cream to yellow), Medium (yellow to orange) or Dark (everything else).
 If not specified we must assume Medium.